Ball Python Care Page

 Humidity

-Ball pythons need an average humidity of 45-75% in their enclosure, though occasional small dips and spikes are not likely to be harmful.
+Ball pythons need an average enclosure humidity of 60-80% during the day, rising to 80-100% at night, though occasional small dips and spikes are not likely to be harmful.
 A humid hide in the central or slightly cooler area of the enclosure should always be available and kept moist.

 You can measure humidity with a hygrometer like the Zoo Med Digital Combo Gauge linked in the Measuring Temperature section.
 Hygrometers should be placed within 12” above the substrate towards the cooler end of the enclosure to give you an accurate idea of average humidity levels (or one on either side if using a thermo/hygro combo meter).